-Maniac is a 2012 American slasher horror feature film directed by Franck Khalfoun (P2; i-LIVED; Amityville: The Awakening) from a screenplay by Alexandre Aja (High Tension; The Hills Have Eyes; Horns), Grégory Levasseur and C.A.
+Maniac is a 2012 American slasher horror film directed by Franck Khalfoun (P2; i-LIVED; Amityville: The Awakening) from a screenplay by Alexandre Aja (High Tension; The Hills Have Eyes; Horns), Grégory Levasseur and C.A.
 Rosenburg.

 The film is a remake of Maniac (1980) and stars Elijah Wood (The Faculty; Cooties; Open Windows; The Last Witch Hunter) as Frank Zito, a disturbed individual who becomes a ruthless serial killer.
 Nora Arzeneder, Jan Broburg and America Olivo also star.